kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 Creates a readable stream out of eventName events emitted by el.

 Pretty awesome I must say.
 A bit like Bacon streams, but perhaps even more powerful?

+[Speeding up the DOM](https://developers.google.com/speed/articles/javascript-dom) is also an interesting read...

 ### Mutation Observer